bitly/oauth2_proxy/README.md

 - `OAUTH2_PROXY_COOKIE_REFRESH`
 - `OAUTH2_PROXY_SIGNATURE_KEY`

-## SSL Configuration
+## TLS Configuration

-There are two recommended configurations.
+There are three recommended configurations.

-1) Configure SSL Terminiation with OAuth2 Proxy by providing a `--tls-cert=/path/to/cert.pem` and `--tls-key=/path/to/cert.key`.
+1) Configure TLS Terminiation with OAuth2 Proxy by providing a `--tls-cert=/path/to/cert.pem` and `--tls-key=/path/to/cert.key`.

 The command line to run `oauth2_proxy` in this configuration would look like this: